-Investment Objective
+(ii) Investment Objective

-- o Main Objective: To seek long term capital growth through investments in a concentrated portfolio of equity & equity related instruments of up to 30 companies across market capitalization.
-However, there is no assurance that the investment objective of the Scheme will be achieved. - o Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I Part II A. How will the Scheme allocate its assets?
+o Investment pattern - The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Please refer Section I - Part II - A. How will the Scheme allocate its assets? for more details.

-Terms of Issue
+(iii) Terms of Issue